zer0cache/matic-docs/docs/contribute/polygon-architecture.md

 Bor is Polygon's block producer layer - the entity responsible for aggregating transactions into blocks.
 Currently, it is a basic Geth implementation with custom changes done to the consensus algorithm.

 Block producers are periodically shuffled via committee selection on Heimdall in durations termed as a `span` in Polygon.
-Blocks are produced at the **Bor** node and the sidechain VM is EVM-compatible.
+Blocks are produced at the **Bor** node, and the sidechain VM is EVM-compatible.
 Blocks produced on Bor are also validated periodically by Heimdall nodes, and a checkpoint consisting of the Merkle tree hash of a set of blocks on Bor is committed to Ethereum periodically.